 After breakfast, head over to Amoeba Music – the largest independent music store in the world – and take a selfie with The Famous Legs at Piedmont Boutique, an iconic landmark in the district.

-Pop into a few of the unique vintage shops and record stores, and admire the colorful Victorian homes (the highest concentration in the city) before you leave for your next sightseeing spot of the day.
+Pop into a few of the unique vintage shops and record stores, and admire the colorful Victorian homes (the highest concentration in the city) before you leave for your next sightseeing spot on your 3 days in San Francisco itinerary.

-Grab an inexpensive Uber or hop on the bus to get to Union Square, the throbbing heart of the city.
+Grab a quick Uber or hop on the bus to get to Union Square, the throbbing heart of the city.
 It’s always busy and packed with people rushing to their next destination.
 This is one of the most touristy areas of San Francisco, but it’s worth experiencing, if only for the energetic atmosphere.

 If you need to get any shopping done, this is the place to do it during your 3 days in San Francisco.
 You’ll find everything from H&M to high-end designer stores and everything in between.